cuiyongbo/hello-world/my_wiki/computer_glossary/shell_command/ps_command.rst

       Display information about processes which match the specified process IDs.

+   .. option: -q pidlist

+      Select by PID (quick mode).
+This selects the processes whose process ID numbers appear in pidlist.
+With this option ps reads the necessary info only for the pids listed in the pidlist and doesn't apply additional filtering rules.
+The order of pids is unsorted and preserved.
+No additional selection options, sorting
+      and forest type listings are allowed in this mode.
+      Identical to q and --quick-pid.

    .. option:: -G

       Display information about processes which are running with the specified real group IDs.